Demetri Marchessini: Political views

 Marchessini has published polemical works.
-Modern Myths: And The Realities Behind Them (1997) arguing against certain political correct opinions.
+Modern Myths: And The Realities Behind Them (1997) arguing against certain politically correct opinions.
 Women In Trousers was a photo-essay on women's fashion which aroused much controversy when it was published, and received critical coverage in several newspapers.
 Liz Hoggard in The Observer describing it as "offensive, outdated, misogynistic claptrap."
 He wrote: "Women know that men don't like trousers, yet they deliberately wear them".
 According to him: "This is hostile behaviour - they are deliberately dressing in a way that is opposite to what men would like.
 It is behaviour that flies against common sense, and also flies against the normal human desire to please."

 A later book, Scams & Hypocrisies looked at perceived popular myths.
 On his blog, Marchessini has written that unmarried mothers are "naughty girls" who deserve a "smack" and that date rape accusations can only be meaningless because without a "violent act it is difficult to know whether any rape took place".

 On 28 January 2014, The Daily Telegraph published an advertisement by Marchessini, in effect a comment piece which took the form of an 'open letter to Libby Purves'. in which he criticised the 'pro-gay' opinions of The Times columnist and dismissed her opposition to the government policies of Russia's Vladimir Putin on this issue which she had expressed in an article on 20 January.
 Responding, Purves was quoted in the London Evening Standard: "He is free to approve of the beatings and hangings of young men across the world in the name of what he considers religion.
 In the same spirit, I am free to say he is a loony."

 In 2013, Marchessini made donations totalling £10,000 to the UK Independence Party, ultimately the sixth largest donor to the party that year.
 Following criticism of his views in 2013, he stated he would no longer give money to UKIP: "There's been such a fuss about what I've given it's a bore."
 At the time of the Telegraph advertisement, a UKIP spokeswoman said that Marchessini had severed his connection with the party after the organisation had "publicly opposed the crazy female trouser-wearing comments."